linehan/wmf-epc/src/js/README.md

-# Wikimedia Event Platform Client Library - MediaWiki JavaScript
+# Event Platform Client Library - JavaScript

 Implements the Event Platform common client specification in JavaScript.
 Designed to be integrated with MediaWiki JS, using